-Policies allow you to describe the data and methods in your application, as well as how they relate to each other.
+Policies allow you to describe the data and methods in your application and how they relate to each other.
 This information is helpful to NG SAST because it enhances the code property graph generated, allowing you to generate higher-level conclusions and relevant security findings.

 More specifically, NG SAST uses policies to gain insight into: